HughMungis/Trogdiary/README.md

 Until I've had enough and I have to stop - for Goats!
 The internet is for Goats~
 The internet is for Goats~
-Just fill your Moats and drive your Boats for Goats, Goats Goats!
+Just get your Totes and sink your Boats for Goats, Goats Goats!
 ```

 ## 2021-02-25